Scale creation with Creative Automation

 Pro Tip: “In order to measure goals accurately, whatever metrics you use to define acquisition has to be the same for a definite period of time.
 You can then track and redefine it according to your goals properly.”

-CAC is the total cost incurred for acquiring a new customer.
+Customer Acquisition Cost is the total cost incurred for acquiring a new customer.
 It compares the total marketing and sales cost to the number of customers acquired for a defined period.
 Marketing and sales spend mostly encompasses advertising costs, the salary of marketers, the cost of salespeople, etc.

 There are multiple ways to define CAC.
 The above definition is the general best practice.
 But some organizations define CAC as the cost for only onboarding the customers onto their platforms, and a different metric is used to calculate the cost for engagement and retention.